 “1.4.3.5.2.2.
 The side doors on the driver one side shall be unlocked and the system overridden for these doors; for the side doors on the other vehicle passenger side, the system may be activated in order to lock these doors automatically before the moment of impact.
 At the choice of the manufacturer, these doors shall be locked manually before the start of propulsion of the vehicle.
-This test is deemed to be fulfilled, if the unlocked and locked doors are reversed.”Annex 3, paragraph 2.1.1., amend to read:
+This test is deemed to be fulfilled, if the unlocked and locked doors are reversed.”

+Annex 3, paragraph 1.4.3.11.1., amend to read:

+1.4.3.11.1.
+Position of front seats

+Seats adjustable longitudinally shall be placed so that their "H" point, determined in accordance with the procedure set out in annex 6 is in the middle position of travel or in the nearest locking position thereto, and at the height position defined by the manufacturer (if independently adjustable for height).

+In the case of a bench seat, the reference shall be to the "H" point of the driver's place.
+For vehicles of category X, the "H" point of the most forward passenger’s place shall be taken instead of the H-point of the driver's place.

+Annex 3, paragraph 2.1.1., amend to read: